fbpx

 Cost of an Ireland Vacation

 Spring – Generally cheaper – but times like Easter school holidays, can occasionally negate that.
-We have a standing 10% discount for our March and April tours – and Frontline Workers also get some spending money from us with our great cash-back offer.
+We have a standing 10% discount for our March and April tours.

 Good rates abound for hotels in Dublin and other popular cities – but watch out for major sporting or entertainment events coinciding with your visit.
 These will always see price hikes.

-Summer – Peak season, but ganging up on us can ease the pain!
-We’ve got a super group discount offer for summer (extended to January 31st, if you’re subscribed to our newsletter).
+Summer – Peak season, but as with flights – early booking can grab you a bargain Ireland vacation.
 This gives you up to 10% off your Ireland summer tour.
 A deposit of just 10% secures your booking and takes the pressure off upfront payments.

 Fall (Autumn) – Airfare and hotel prices start reducing and we’re back to our 10% discount prices for October.